nikydix/nikydixcom-7810d/index.md

 ---
 This Digital Garden is co-maintained by Niky Dix and Intentional Health, and like all great public gardens, everyone is welcome 😃

-We are just getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!
+We are still getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!

 If you want to be the first to be notified when planting begins, you sign up here.
 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)